aws-samples/aws-lex-web-ui/README.md

 git clone URL from the `CodeCommitRepoUrl` output variable of the master stack.

-Here is a diagram of the DeploymentPipeline:
+Here is a diagram of the deployment pipeline:

 <img src="./img/pipeline.png" width=640>